 Students are allowed to carry emergency medication such as an EpiPen or a rescue inhaler but need an order from the doctor allowing them to do so.
 The form Physician Instructions for Prescribing Medication is used and the box that says student may carry and self-administer medication is checked off.

 All over-the-counter medicine provided in the health room is listed on the form Consent for Over-the-Counter (OTC) Medication.
 This form must be signed by both the parent and health care provider to be valid.
 The form needs to be renewed every school year.

 Procedure for students who become ill during the school day

-Any student with a temperature greater than 100 degrees should be kept at home until he is fever-free for 24 hours without the use of fever reducing medicine such as Tylenol or Ibuprofen.
-Students should also be kept home if they have vomited two or more times, has diarrhea or severe pain.
+Fever: If your student has a temperature of >100 degrees orally and no other symptoms, and no known exposure to COVID, the student should be kept at home until he is fever-free for 24 hours without the use of fever reducing medicine such as Tylenol or Ibuprofen.

 Vomiting: Two or more episodes of vomiting in a 24 -hour period, and no other symptoms, the student should be kept home for 24 hours since he last vomited.

 Diarrhea: Two or more episodes of diarrhea, and no other symptoms, please keep your son home for 24 hours